aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/010-create-loadbalancer-ui.md

 ### 2. Sync Application

-Click "SYNC" and click "SYNCHRONIZE".
+Click "SYNC" and then "SYNCHRONIZE".
 This will deploy the Load Balancer controller and related objects to the hub cluster.

 ![loadBalancer-sync](/static/images/lb-sync.png)